yashtijil/age-gender-prediction/README.md

 # Project Documentation

+## Project Overview

+This project utilizes deep learning pre-trained models and transformers for age and gender prediction.
+By uploading an image, the application will provide predictions for both age and gender based on the content of the image.

 ## FaceXFormer Model

 The FaceXFormer model can be downloaded either manually from [Hugging Face](https://huggingface.co/kartiknarayan/facexformer) or programmatically using the following Python code: